quintin2003/torghost/readme.md

 ## How to install ?

-**New kali update is causing permission error, please build and install from source**
+kali update is causing permission error, please build and install from source**

 TorGhost can be installed by downloading the [latest release](https://github.com/SusmithKrishnan/torghost/releases) using debian package manager